Razambek Zhamalov: 2024

 On January, Zhamalov changed his sports citizenship and transferred to the country of Uzbekistan.
 On February, he competed at the Uzbek Botirlari Grand Prix, wearing the Uzbek singlet for the first time in his career.
 He made his way to a gold medal with four victories over fellow Uzbek athletes.

 In June, he cruised through the field at the Polyák Imre & Varga János Ranking Series to earn a gold medal with four consecutive victories.
 Zhamalov placed higher than fellow Uzbek Bekzod Abdurakhmonov, who placed fifth and had qualified the weight for Uzbekistan at the Summer Olympics, earning the right to compete at the 2024 Summer Olympics.

 In August, Zhamalov made his Olympic debut at the 2024 Summer Olympics in Paris.
 On the first day, he earned four straight victories over fellow Russian-born wrestlers, defeating returning Olympic silver medalist Magomedkhabib Kadimagomedov, four-time European champion Tajmuraz Salkazanov from Slovakia, U23 World champion Chermen Valiev from Albania and University World champion Viktor Rassadin from Tajikistan, to advance to the finals and secure a medal.
 The next day, Zhamalov pinned World medalist Daichi Takatani from Japan to earn the gold medal and become the Olympic champion.
 On 22 August, the Minister of Physical Culture and Sports of the Chechnya Akhmat Kadyrov presented apartments to natives of the republic, the winner and bronze medalist of the Paris Olympics Razambek Zhamalov and Islam Dudaev.

+2026

+Zhamalov signed with Real American Freestyle (RAF) in June 2026.